PoseGraphNet++: Enriching 3D Human Pose with Orientation Estimation: Method

 \subsection{Loss Functions}

 The goal of our model is to learn joint locations and bone orientations from the 2D human pose.
-Eq.~\ref{eq:loss_mpjpe} shows the Mean Per Joint Position Error (MPJPE) loss function for joint locations that computes the mean squared error between the predicted and the ground truth joint positions.
+Eq.~\ref{eq:loss_mpjpe} shows the Mean Per Joint Position Error (MPJPE) loss function for joint locations that computes the mean squared error between the predicted and the ground truth joint positions. $J^{pred}$ and $J^{gt}$ are the predicted and ground truth 3D joint positions respectively.

-where $J^{pred}$ and $J^{gt}$ are the predicted and ground truth 3D joints respectively.
-We explore two loss functions to learn the bone orientations: the \emph{Identity deviation (IDev)} loss \cite{huynh2009metrics} and the \emph{PLoss} \cite{xiang_posecnn_2018}.
+We explore two loss functions to learn the bone orientations: the \emph{Identity deviation (IDev)} loss~\cite{huynh2009metrics} and the \emph{PLoss}~\cite{xiang_posecnn_2018}.
 The IDev loss computes the distance of the product of the predicted and the transposed ground truth rotation matrix from the Identity matrix.
-For two identical rotation matrices, the distance should be zero. \emph{IDev} is formally defined as:
+For two identical rotation matrices, the distance should be zero. \emph{IDev} is defined as:

-where $R^{pred}$ and $R^{gt}$ are the predicted and ground truth rotation matrices. \emph{PLoss} \cite{xiang_posecnn_2018} computes the distance between a vector transformed by two rotations and is defined as:
+where $R^{pred}$ and $R^{gt}$ are the predicted and ground truth rotation matrices. \emph{PLoss}~\cite{xiang_posecnn_2018} computes the distance between a vector transformed by two rotations and is defined as:

 where $\hat{X}$ and $X$ are the predicted and ground truth joint locations.
-Empirically, we found that using the L1 norm instead of the L2 yielded better results.
-The final loss function $L$ is defined as $L = L_{MPJPE} + \lambda L_{Angle}$, where $L_{Angle}$ is either $L_{IDev}$ or $L_{Ploss}$, and $\lambda$ denotes the weight of $L_{Angle}$.
-For both \emph{IDev} and \emph{PLoss} we convert the predicted 6D rotation to a rotation matrix before computing the error.
+Empirically, we found that using the L1 norm instead of L2 yielded better results.
+The final loss $L$ is defined as $L = L_{MPJPE} + \lambda L_{Angle}$, where $L_{Angle}$ is either $L_{IDev}$ or $L_{Ploss}$, and $\lambda$ is a scalar weight.
+For $L_{Angle}$, the predicted 6D rotation is converted to a rotation matrix before computing the loss $L$.